davidjungermann/config/README.md

 # config
-Brew and other configs for quick setup of Mac OS machine
+Brew and zsh for quick setup of Mac OS machine